AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 ## LAB Objective

-Your job to do a POC/POV in your lab and demonstrate how your company can leverage Aviatrix Cloud Perimeter Solution to solve this pain point.
-You need to deploy the Aviatrix Secure Egress solution using Aviatrix Spoke Gateway to protect internet-bound traffic more effectively than with the native AWS NAT Gateway.
+It is your job to do a POC/POV in your lab and demonstrate how your company can leverage Aviatrix Cloud Perimeter Solution to solve this pain point.
+You need to deploy the Aviatrix Secure Egress solution using Aviatrix Spoke Gateway to protect internet-bound traffic more effectively than the AWS NAT Gateway.
-The Zero Trust policy should only allow following websites and block all other FQDNs.
+The Zero Trust policy should only allow the following domains and block all other FQDNs.
-The lab intentionally does not provide all the steps to you to complete this lab.
+The lab intentionally only provides some of the steps for you to complete this lab.
 You should leverage <a href="https://docs.aviatrix.com" target="_blank">docs.aviatrix.com</a> if you are stuck.

-- allowed-internet-http domains
+- `allowed-internet-http` domains
   - *.ubuntu.com
-- allowed-internet-https domains
+- `allowed-internet-https` domains
   - *.alibabacloud.com
   - azure.microsoft.com
   - aws.amazon.com